dconstructing/dconstructing.com/src/blog/logging.md

 Furthermore turning up the logging after a problem occurs misses the most important information.
 When finding the root cause, it's important to know how the problem started - not just how the latest occurrence was manifested.

+For example, today I was able to utilize logs to help debug a potentially mind-boggling situation.
+I was made aware of a client that was experiencing problems performing a basic task in a production system.
+My go-to debugging strategy is to check the logs to see where things got off track.
+The symptoms of the issue were immediately apparent, but the source of the problem was a little less clear.
+After a bit more debugging I discovered that the problems the client was having today were due to a system error that took place last week when the client was initially onboarded.
+Sure, a better error detection system would have caught the issue a week ago - but we didn't know the error was something to look out for a week ago.
+Detailed logging allowed us to look back in time and catch the bug at its root.

 Set up a healthy log infrastructure.
 Once you're in need of those details you'll be glad you took the time.